Oddly Specific Objects

 Sensor Watch is a modern hardware drop-in for the classic Casio watch.
 It takes an iconic 30-year-old design from a golden age of digital watches, and pairs it with a modern, powerful microcontroller.
 This small circuit board, less than an inch in diameter, replaces the original quartz movement in a Casio F-91W or A158W watch to put the capabilities of an ultra-low-power ARM Cortex M0+ microcontroller on your wrist.

 Sensor Watch Pro is the most advanced version of Sensor Watch yet.
-In addition to its 9-pin connector for interfacing with external sensor boards (like the included accelerometer board add-on), it adds an RGB LED, an infrared light sensor, a voltage boost for the piezo buzzer for extra volume, and a soldering-free installation experience.
+In addition to its 9-pin connector for interfacing with external sensor boards (like the optional accelerometer board add-on), it adds an RGB LED, an infrared light sensor, a voltage boost for the piezo buzzer for extra volume, and a soldering-free installation experience.
 It’s also, as a watch, extremely accurate thanks to its software-defined temperature compensation; with fine tuning, Sensor Watch Pro can drift less than a second per year.

 It also looks hella cool with its swirly, visible traces shining through its transparent soldermask.